glebbash/nestjs-fireorm/README.md

 Read more about [Fireorm's core concepts][fireorm-core] on how _entities_ should be defined.

-Entities has be imported in your module, and we expose a simple method to do this, which looks like
+Entities has to be imported in your module, and we expose a simple method to do this, which looks like
 this:

 ```typescript